Chasing the ‘Brodgar road’ – the claimed route of the stone circle megaliths

 I have found only two accounts of this so-called road.
 The earliest was penned by Sandwick man George Marwick, who, in 1892, described it as “a tradition handed down from bygone ages”.
 [2]

-Although most of the “road” had been obliterated by agricultural improvements, Marwick had no doubt there were still traces in parts of Sandwick and Stenness.
-So much so that he plotted his suggested route on an Ordnance Survey map of the time.
+Although most of Marwick’s “road” had been obliterated by agricultural improvements by the 19th century, he had no doubt there were still traces in parts of Sandwick and Stenness.
+So much so that he plotted his proposed route on an Ordnance Survey map of the time.
 Unfortunately, however, this document has been lost.

-But before we get too excited about the prospect of a huge Neolithic, stone-dragging highway running from the north-west of the Mainland all the way to the Ness of Brodgar, there is a major caveat…
+But before we get too excited about the prospect of a huge Neolithic, stone-dragging highway running from the north-western end of the Mainland all the way to the Ness of Brodgar, there is a major caveat…

 According to Marwick, the most southerly trace of the “road” lay at the edge of the Stenness loch “about six chains” (c121 metres) south-east of the Ring of Brodgar.
 [3]